-- Variation in architectural styles Urban environments can be complex and organised with a high degree of randomness due to their anarchical creation over time.
-This makes it difficult to design a reconstruction algorithm that is able to model 100% of the buildings on earth.
-It is probable that there are always a few cases that violate some of the assumptions made in the building reconstruction method.
-For example, to simplify a reconstruction approach, it may seem reasonable to assume that buildings are not built on top of each other without touching each other.
-And while this assumption is valid in more than 99% of the cases, in practice there are some violations of this assumption (see Figure 2). - Quality and completeness of the input data This mostly relates to how the input data, ie the point cloud, was acquired (compare eg Figure 3a to 3b).
+Secondly, we need to consider the quality and completeness of the input data.
+This mostly relates to how the input data, ie the point cloud, was acquired (compare eg Figure 1.3a to 1.3b).
 Most building reconstruction methods work with point clouds that are captured from an airplane.
 This is the most efficient way to cover large areas, but it also means that not all the exterior surfaces of a building are captured due to occlusion.
 In particular facades and the underside of overhanging structures may be missing in such datasets.
 If a surface is missing in the point cloud we need to compensate for that with assumptions on what we expect the building to look like.
 For instance, we could assume that facades are always vertical so that we can simply model a vertical plane from the roofline to the ground.
+However, while this is reasonable for the majority of buildings there are bound to be some exceptions.
 Other point cloud properties are also important.
-For example the point density is indicative for the smallest details, eg the smallest planar surfaces, that we can reliably detect in the point cloud.
+For example the point density is indicative for the smallest details that we can reliably detect in the point cloud.
 Consequently we can not reasonably expect to see smaller details in the reconstructed building model unless very strong assumptions are taken on the type of building shape that is modelled.
+Some surface materials can also lead to problems.
+Glass surfaces for example are notoriously difficult to measure with airborne acquisition techniques, leading eg to holes in the roof surface which can lead to problems in a building reconstruction method.

-2 Data driven versus model driven building reconstruction
+1.2 Data driven versus model driven building reconstruction

 Building reconstruction has been a popular topic among researcher over the last few decades.
-Many approaches exist that vary in the expected type and resolution or density of input data, the precise
+Many approaches exist that vary in the expected type and resolution or density of input data, the precise model requirements, and in how restricted they are to a particular architectural style.
+One could classify these methods on a linear scale with on one extreme the purely so-called data driven approaches and on the other extreme the purely so-called model driven approaches.